fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/DataTypes/BasicTypeConversions/BasicTypeConversions.md

 # Basic Type Conversions

+## Summary
+This example demonstrates how to convert across the different numeric data types using direct CSharp expressions in the ExpressionTransform node.

 ## Workflow

 :::workflow
 ![Example](~/workflows//BonsaiExamples/DataTypes/BasicTypeConversions/BasicTypeConversions.bonsai)
 :::

-## Summary
-This example demostrates how to convert across the different numeric data types using direct CSharp expressions in the ExpressionTransform node.

 ## Details
 1. Generates an int value